dabrady/site/src/pages/posts/syndicate-setup-requirements-design.md

 published: false
 series: The making of 'syndicate'
 tags: null
-title: 'syndicate: Project Setup, Requirements, and Design'
+title: 'syndicate: Initial Research and Setup'
 ---

 _I made this for people who write words they share with others:_